Evan Engram Player Prop Bets for NFL Week 14 | New York vs. Los Angeles 12/12/2021

 - So far this season, 12.0% of the 434 passes thrown by his team have gone Engram's way.

-- Engram has seen the ball thrown his way three times in the red zone this season, 6.0% of his team's 50 red zone pass attempts.
+- Engram (three red zone targets) has been the recipient of 6.0% of his team's 50 red zone pass attempts.

-- The Giants, who rank 28th in the NFL in points scored, have dropped back to pass 61.0% of the time while running the football 39.0% of the time.
+- The Giants have run 61.0% passing plays and 39.0% rushing plays this season.
+They rank 28th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Engram's matchup with the Chargers.